erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 By building something from the ground and for you, you'll learn new skills that you don't necessarily need for your job.
 You **will have to do everything**.
 How to make marketing (without money)?
 How to setup a blog?
 How to write some code in a language you don't know?
 How to make my website rank better in Google?
 How can I make money?
 So many new skills you'll have to learn in order to achieve your goals.

 Party in Beijing was the project where I had to learn how to acquire new users in China, I've learnt the importance of retention, and how interacting with users is so important for a B2C app.
 I've remembered reading [Traction](https://www.amazon.com/Traction-Startup-Achieve-Explosive-Customer-ebook/dp/B00TY3ZOMS/) to have some ideas on how to make marketing from nothing.
 Learned how to negotiate ticket prices to sell it to my users and make some profit out of it.
-I've learned a lot about blockchains Ethereum, how to create smart contracts buy building [Citymayor](https://citymayor.co) and Nodablock.
+I've learned a lot about blockchains Ethereum, how to create smart contracts by building [Citymayor](https://citymayor.co) and Nodablock.
 I've forced myself to write [blog posts](https://blog.citymayor.co/posts/anatomy-of-an-ethereum-dapp/) to increase our SEO ranking.
 I went to conferences to try to sell an API and talk to people (and realized I wasn't a fit for that industry).
 Learned how to say no and **when to stop trying**.

 There is no better way to learn a new technology by using it, becoming better at sales by selling, or a better marketer by doing marketing.
 You could also **realize you might be really good (or like) at something you didn't have chance to even touch at your job**.